liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-widgets/01-intro.markdown

-This is done by creating a `default.xml` file in your portlet defining the permissions you want to enforce, wiring it up with your portlet, and configuring them for use in @product@.
+This is done by creating a `default.xml` file in your portlet defining the permissions you want to enforce, wiring it up with your portlet, and configuring them for use in @sharepoint@.
 You can visit [this article](/docs/7-2/customization/-/knowledge_base/c/implementing-widget-templates) for step-by-step instructions on how to complete this.